 The life of a culture seems to be two years.
 But it also depends on its holding over the supported cultures; the strings tend to relax!

-7 – What plants grow on straw bales?
+7 – Which plants grow on straw bales?

 In theory, there is no limit to the culture of possibilities.
 Squash, zucchini, tomatoes, melons, cucumbers, peppers, beans, peas, potatoes, strawberries or aromatics seem like it.

 A recalcitrant: the carrot.
-She seems unwilling to push right in this environment.
+She seems unwilling to grow well in this environment.

 8 – Advantages and disadvantages

 The advantages of this gardening technique are obvious: